 Much work is already underway within these primary focus areas, but additional work and commitment is needed to have the greatest impact and measure of success.
 One Safe Houston is a comprehensive violence reduction initiative that links research-based strategies to improve public safety and reduce the harms caused by violent crime.
 With the collaboration of all stakeholders, I am confident that we will reduce violence and emerge as One Resilient City – One Unified City – One Safe Houston.

-The One Safe Houston crime reduction initiative is a $53 million investment funded by the American Rescue Plan Act (ARPA).
+The One Safe Houston is a crime reduction initiative that started as a $44 million investment funded by the American Rescue Plan Act (ARPA) that later increased to $53 million.

-For a breakdown of programs under these funding categories, click here for a brief summary (.pdf).
+For a breakdown of programs under these funding categories, click here for a brief funding breakdown summary (.pdf).